neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/Cool Hand Luke.md

 ---

 # Cool Hand Luke (1967)

-A laid-back Southern man is sentenced to two years in a rural prison, but refuses to conform.
+​​A laid-back Southern man is sentenced to two years in a rural prison, but refuses to conform.

+**8.1** on [object Object]